josephnguyen-macusaone/abc-dashboard/backend/docs/guides/email-setup-guide.md

 **Solutions**:

-1. Verify the sender email in SendGrid dashboard
+1. Verify the sender email in Mailjet dashboard
 2. Check Settings → Sender Authentication
 3. Add the email to verified senders
 4. For domain verification, add DNS records